anon-scientist/cvpr22-experiments/README.md

 # Main experiments for anonymoud CVPR submission "A new perspective on probabilistic image modeling"

-## Requirements besides Python3 and pip (install using OS):
+## Main dependencies, besides Python3 and pip (install using OS):
 * Ubuntu 20.4
 * TensorFlow 2.5.0
 * PyTorch 1.5.1
+* tensorflow-datasets 4.4.0

+## Setting up
+We assume you cloned this repository to <path>.
+All datasets are downloaded via tfds or the analogous PyTorch functionalities, so be sure to have an active Internet connection on your PC.

-Install using
+### Install pip dependencies using

 ```
   python3 -m pip install -r requirements.txt
 ```

-## Setting up
-We assume you cloned this repository to <path>.

 ### Download and install Einsumnetworks
 ```